SoftUni-Internal/interactive-content/EN/00-Stack-and-Queues/05-Homework.md

 [/code-editor]
 [task-description]
 ## Description
-Somewhere in the future, there is a robotics factory.
+Somewhere in the future, a factory is created where the assembly line workers are all robots.

-The current project is assembly-line robots.

-Each robot has a **processing time**, the time it needs to process a product.
+Each robot has **processing time**, which is the time it needs to process a product.

-When a **robot is free** it should **take a product for processing** and log his name, product, and processing start time.
+When a **robot is free** it should **take a product for processing**, log the robot's name, product, and processing start time.

 Each robot **processes a product coming from the assembly line**.

 A **product is coming** from the line **each second** (so the first product should appear at `[start time + 1 second]`).

-If a product passes the line and **there is not a free robot** to take it, it should be **queued at the end of the line again**.
+If a product passes the line and **no robot is currently free** to take it, it should be **queued at the end of the line again**.

-The robots are **standing on the line in the order of their appearance**.
+The robots are **standing at the assembly line in the order of their appearance**.

 ## Input

-- On the first line, you will get the names of the robots and their processing times in format `robotName-processTime;robotName-processTime;robotName-processTime`
+- On the first line, you will receive the names of the robots and their processing times in the format `robotName-processTime;robotName-processTime;robotName-processTime`
-- On the second line, you will get the starting time in format `hh:mm:ss`
+- On the second line, you will receive the starting time in the format `hh:mm:ss`
-- Next, until the `End` command, you will get a product on each line.
+- Next, until the `End` command is received, you will get a product on each line.

 ## Examples
 | **Input** | **Output** |